-This new work for 2021 from Balbir Singh looks at the idea of wisdom.
+This new work for 2021, conceived and directed by Balbir Singh, looks at the idea of wisdom.
 What is it?
 How do we gain it?
 How do we use it?
 How do we pass it on?

-“What is the wisdom gained through a lifetime journey as artists? – this is my starting point.
+“What is the wisdom gained through a lifetime journey as artists? – this was my starting point.

-Working with this trio of septuagenarians is a privilege for me.
+Working with this company of dancers and musicians, especially with the septuagenarians, has been a privilege for me.
 With this calibre of artists there is more than enough inspiration to make a full length work about each of them.
 Having made Learning to Dance as a profoundly moving experience with two of the three previously, this is an exciting creative challenge for me to bring the three of them together into one work.

 So these were some of my initial questions: